fayaoliu/fayaoliu.github.io/index.md

 - Structured representation learning from multimodal data
 - Generative world modelling for simulation and forecasting

 *I am always looking for motivated PhD students.
 Scholarships are available [link](https://www.a-star.edu.sg/scholarships/home/scholarships).
-Self-funded students like CSC are also welcome.
+Self-funded students such as CSC are also welcome.
 Feel free to drop me an email.
 Kindly note that only shortlisted candidates will be notified.*

 ## Publications